Derreck Kayongo: The National Center for Civil and Human Rights

-Public Life and Speaking
+Public life and speaking

 In 2014, Kayongo joined the elite TED TALK speakers in Charleston, SC, and he travels the world sharing his knowledge and experiences.
 In his words, he is "giving voice to the voiceless" since many people affected by displacement and civil war never have a chance to be heard.
 Known for his optimistic energy, Kayongo's stories entertain, educate, and inspire audiences of all ages and backgrounds.
 He has done hundreds of interviews around the world and has been seen on CNN, the Christiana Amanpour Show, and BBC's Focus on Africa.
 In December 2015, Bo Emerson of The Atlanta Journal-Constitution referenced an earlier AJC article, writing that "In describing Kayongo's rhetorical skills, staff writer Matt Kempner wrote, "This is his greatest strength: getting people inspired to see the bigger picture.
 Convincing them that even the little guy can do something big."

 President Jimmy Carter chose Kayongo to interview him as part of the National Archives Amending America Initiative.

+In 2018, Kayongo delivered the keynote address at the Ugandan North American Association (UNAA) convention in Seattle, Washington.